JSTOR-Labs/plant-humanities/carolina_rice.md

 <param ve-map title="carolina rice points" center="23.950780, 0.270493" zoom="2">
 <param ve-map-layer geojson active title="The Varied Geographies of Carolina Rice" url="https://jstor-labs.github.io/plant-humanities/geojson/carolina rice points.json">

+### References
 [^ref1]: A.S.
-Salley. _The Introduction of Rice Culture into South Carolina_.
-Printed for the Commission by the State, 1919, p.
-10
+Salley, “The Introduction of Rice Culture into South Carolina,”  Bulletin of the Historical Commission of South Carolina, no. 6, (1919):10.

-[^ref2]: Judith Carney. _Black Rice: The African Origins of Rice Cultivation in the Americas_.
-Cambridge, Mass.: Harvard University Press, 2001, p.
-145
+[^ref2]: Judith Carney, Black Rice: The African Origins of Rice Cultivation in the Americas (Cambridge, Mass.: Harvard University Press, 2001), 145.

-[^ref3]: Peter Wood. _Black Majority: Negroes In Colonial South Carolina From 1670 Through the Stono Rebellion_.
-New York: Alfred A. Knopf, 1975, p.
-35-36
+[^ref3]: Peter Wood, Black Majority: Negroes in Colonial South Carolina From 1670 Through the Stono Rebellion (New York: Alfred A. Knopf, 1975), 35–36.

-[^ref4]: Carney, _Black Rice_, p.
-92-93
+[^ref4]: Judith Carney, Black Rice, 92–93.

-[^ref5]: Carney, Black Rice, p.
-108-110
+[^ref5]: Judith Carney, Black Rice, 108–110.
 [^ref6]: R.C.
-Nash "South Carolina and the Atlantic Economy in the Late Seventeenth and Eighteenth Centuries." _The Economic History Review_, New Series, 45, no. 4 (1992), 679-681.
+Nash, “South Carolina and the Atlantic Economy in the Late Seventeenth and Eighteenth Centuries,” The Economic History Review, New Series, 45, no. 4 (1992): 679–681.

-[^ref7]: Mike Davis. _Late Victorian Holocausts: El Niño Famines and the Making of the Third World_.
-London: Verso, 2002.
+[^ref7]: Mike Davis, Late Victorian Holocausts: El Niño Famines and the Making of the Third World (London: Verso, 2002).

-[^ref8]: Utsa Ray. _Culinary Culture in Colonial India : A Cosmopolitan Platter and the Middle-class_.
-Delhi: Cambridge University Press, 2015, p.
-50.
+[^ref8]: Utsa Ray, Culinary Culture in Colonial India: A Cosmopolitan Platter and the Middle-class (Delhi: Cambridge University Press, 2015), 50.